microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 - Install Python (ran on Python 3.9) and/or create a fresh environment
 - Install requirements `pip install -r requirements.txt`
 - For nice labels when plotting, set `IS_USE_LATEX=True`, and ensure you have a valid tex/latex installation.
-On Ubuntu, you can install all the requirements with `sudo apt install texlive texlive-latex-extra texlive-latex-recommended dvipng cm-super msttcorefonts`
+To get it on Ubuntu run, `sudo apt install texlive texlive-latex-extra texlive-latex-recommended dvipng cm-super msttcorefonts`.

 ## Running